Continued from Home Page: [return to Home Page]

 Lincoln, NE 68588

-Unless otherwise noted, all photographs on the site are of plants at UNL's East Campus and are under copyright of Emily Levine.
+Unless otherwise noted, all photographs on the site are of plants at UNL's East Campus and are available under fair use guideline.
+Not to be used for any-profit-based purpose.